Training Opportunities

 Working with Traumatised Children: A Practice Approach

-This training is ideal for: Newly qualified social workers, social workers, support and assessment workers, Early Help and Wellbeing practitioners.
+This training is ideal for: Newly qualified social workers, social workers, support and assessment workers, Early Help and Wellbeing practitioners who are working within Leicestershire County Council.

 Aims: To gain an understanding of how schools can support vulnerable children, including: